FTC: Affiliate Disclosure: All links pay commission

 The raw elevation tracks are great.
 Even over the two long rides from the battery test, above, I had no significant issues with the elevation.
 A minor glitch seemed to be with elevation changes when stationary but the Edge 1040 was significantly better than the Wahoo Bolt 2 in this respect.

-The only problem is with the responsiveness of the grade metric on the Edge 1040, it’s just too laggy.
-I was forced to stop on an off-road grade that exceed 20% and at this point, the grade reset to 0% (zero) even though I was following a course.
+The only problem is with the responsiveness of the grade metric on the Edge 1040, it’s WAY too laggy.
+I was forced to stop on an off-road grade that exceed 20% and at this point, the grade reset to 0% (zero) even though I was following a course with altitude points in it.
 Pushing the bike up the remainder of the hill it became obvious that the live grade metric works from 3D-GPS changes and that several seconds or up to about 50m can be required to show the correct grade.

 GPS accuracy in multi-band mode is generally excellent when used on roads to the point where there is nothing worth showing you.
 The following examples are through some heavily forested areas in Southern England including parts of the South Downs Way.
 I compare the 1040 to the 955 Solar which is using GPS-only and to the Bolt 2.
 I had some trouble here determining if the bike computers’ tracks were correct as the paths marked by Google were sometimes wrong.
 Tentatively it looks like the Edge 1040 beats the accuracy of the marked trails on the satellite images in forests! and is certainly better than the Bolt and 955.